cashubtc/nuts/bonded-pol.md

 This document extends [NUT-XX: Proof of Liabilities][pol] with Bitcoin-native collateral and permissionless slashing.

 A participating mint locks bitcoin in a recursive covenant called the **PoL bond**.
 The covenant carries the latest Proof of Liabilities epoch commitment and permits the bonded funds to move only through protocol-defined state transitions.
-A mint can advance the bond by publishing a new PoL epoch, complete a controlled wind-down after its liabilities reach zero, or lose the entire bond to the first challenger who proves a supported PoL violation.
+A mint can advance the bond by publishing a new PoL epoch, close after every committed redemption window ends, or lose the entire bond to the first challenger who proves a supported PoL violation.

 Version 1 intentionally awards the complete bonded amount, less transaction fees, to the first successful challenger.
 Holder recovery, proportional distribution, and bounded challenger rewards are outside this document.